apache/iceberg/format/view-spec.md

 Writers create view metadata files optimistically, assuming that the current metadata location will not be changed before the writer's commit.
 Once a writer has created an update, it commits by swapping the view's metadata file pointer from the base location to the new location.

+### Materialized Views

+Views have the option to be turned into materialized views by precomputing the data from the view query.
+Materialized views return the precomputed data when queried and push the cost of query execution to the precomputation step.

+Iceberg materialized views are realized as a combination of an Iceberg view with an underlying Iceberg table to store the precomputed data, referred to as the storage table.
+The metadata of the materialized view is an extension to the view metadata.
+In addition to the metadata of a common view, it stores a pointer to the precomputed data and freshness information to check if the precomputed data is still fresh.
+The storage table can have the states "fresh", "stale" or "invalid".
+The freshness information is composed of data about the so-called "source tables", which are the tables referenced in the query definition of the materialized view.

 ## Specification

 ### Terms